 When is the best time to visit Sintra, Portugal?

 When can I see big waves in Nazare?
-The Big Waves season in Nazare is between October and March (winter season in Portugal).
+The Big Waves season in Nazare is between October and March (the winter season in Portugal).
 Waves there can reach heights of up to 70 to 100 feet on the face, at which point they weigh 1,000 tons.
 So, that is not for everybody!
 Nazare is tucked into a far corner of Europe, just two hours north of Lisbon is one of Portugal’s loveliest beach towns.

-Another destination for summer surfing in Portugal: Peniche, Ericeira, Povoa de Varzim, Figueira da Foz, Praia do Guincho, Zambujeira do Mar, Odeceixe, Aljezur, and Carrapateira.
+Other destinations for summer surfing in Portugal: Peniche, Ericeira, Povoa de Varzim, Figueira da Foz, Praia do Guincho, Zambujeira do Mar, Odeceixe, Aljezur, and Carrapateira.

 How can I get to Portugal?